shatha-abujazar11/Gaza-Archive-Martyrs-and-Survivors-Stories-Platform---Gaza-/README.md

 Project Overview:
 Project Title:
-  .Martyrs and Survivors Stories Platform - Gaza
+ Martyrs and Survivors Stories Platform - Gaza
 Project Description:
                        This project is a five‑pages, front‑end website that documents martyrs from Gaza, amplifies survivors’ stories, and enables respectful community participation.
 Built with pure HTML, CSS, and JavaScript on the client side, The site structure:
    1-Home: a welcoming hero section, quick stats (e.g., number of   .profiles, stories), recent highlights, and navigation